Frozen Banana Pops

 • For smaller kids, you can cut the bananas into quarters.
 Just make sure they are still long enough so you can insert the popsicle sticks in.

-• I like using plain Greek Yogurt as itโ€™s good for you and itโ€™s thick and so the yogurt will actually stay on the bananas.
+• I like using plain Greek yogurt as it’s good for you and it’s thick, so the yogurt will actually stay on the bananas.
 If you have a favorite yogurt brand that is flavored but has a thick consistency, feel free to use it.
 If you do, you can omit almond butter completely.

-• You can roll the yogurt-covered bananas in nuts and seeds instead of sprinkling them, but you will need to increase the quantities of toppings as these frozen banana treats will need way more of those.
+• You can roll the yogurt-covered bananas in nuts and seeds instead of sprinkling them, but you will need to increase the quantities of toppings, as these frozen banana treats will need way more of those.

 • Sticks can be inserted into bananas before or after flash-freezing bananas for 30 minutes.

-More recipe ideas for healthy frozen summer treats:
+More recipe ideas for frozen summer treats

 Frozen Banana Pops Recipe